lara-martin/Principles-of-AI/homeworks/search/search.md

 <h3>Introduction</h3>

-<p>In this homework, your Pac-Man agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
+<p>Your Pac-Man agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
 You will build general search algorithms and apply them to Pac-Man scenarios. </p>

 <p>
 This homework includes an autograder for you to grade your answers on your machine.